tuanlc/express-prisma-postgresql-boilerplate/README.md

-# Boilerplate for typescript, postgresql and prisma
+# Boilerplate for express, postgresql, prisma and typescript

-This boilerplate follows clean architecture with SOLID principals.
+This boilerplate follows clean architecture with SOLID principles.
 This sample define a simple user schema and handle two endpoints that allows users to create new accounts and login by them.
 There is also a middleware to validate JWT tokens that are provided by clients with `Bearer` authorization header.

 ## Technologies
 - Environment: Nodejs